Ai Casini d'Ardenza, bed and breakfast in Livorno

 The breakfast and events room has a fresco by Adolfo Tommasi which depicts three angels circling in heaven.
 Tommasi was an Italian painter (Livorno, 1851 - Florence, 1933) of the Macchiaioli style whose works are also exhibited at the Uffizi in Florence.

 At Casini d'Ardenza you can live the dream of one 800th century villa located on the sea.
-In fact, the Dimora is open all year round and offers its two rooms in Livorno to its guests.
+In fact, the Dimora is open all year round and offers its guests two rooms in Livorno.
 We look forward to seeing you in the summer for a stay on the Livorno waterfront, with its blue flag waters or to visit the nearby cities of Pisa, Lucca and Florence, or in winter for business trips or relaxing weekends.

 The Historic House at the Casini D'Ardenza has only two unique rooms in Livorno.
 Equipped with satellite TV and private bathrooms with products from the Idea Toscana olive oil line, bathrobe, hairdryer and straightening plate.
 The entire house is equipped with Wi-Fi and free parking for guests.